 The three Maritime Provinces did not adopt this policy to the same extent as did the rest of Canada.
 In Prince Edward Island practically all the forest land has been alienated and is in small holdings, chiefly farmers' woodlots.
-In Nova Scotia 73 p.c. of the forest land is privately owned; holdings exceeding 1,000 acres make up more than one-half of this area.
-In New Brunswick 50 p.c. is under private ownership.
-The percentages of privately owned forest land in the other provinces are as follows: Newfoundland, 16 p.c.; Quebec, 8 p.c.; Ontario, 6 p.c.; Manitoba, 7 p.c.; Saskatchewan, 9 p.c.; Alberta, 7 p.c.; and British Columbia, 4 p.c.
+In Nova Scotia, 73 p.c. of the forest land is privately owned; holdings exceeding 1,000 acres make up more than one-half of this area.
+In New Brunswick, 50 p.c. is under private ownership.
+The percentages of privately owned forest land in the other provinces are as follows: Newfoundland, 16 p.c.; Quebec, 6 p.c.; Ontario, 8 p.c.; Manitoba, 7 p.c.; Saskatchewan, 7 p.c.; Alberta, 7 p.c.; and British Columbia, 4 p.c.

-Provincial lands suitable for growing trees are set aside for timber production and the policy of disposing of the title to lands fit only for the production of timber has been virtually abandoned in every province of Canada.
-More detailed information regarding forest administration in each of the provinces, except Newfoundland, is given in the Year Book 1942 at pp. 234-236.
+Provincial lands suitable for growing trees are set aside for timber production, and the policy of disposing of the title to lands fit only for the production of timber has been virtually abandoned in every province of Canada.

-About 1,600 professionally trained foresters are employed in Canada by the Federal Government, by provincial forest services, or by pulp and paper and lumber companies.
+Over 2,000 professionally trained foresters are employed in Canada by the Federal Government, by provincial forest services, or by pulp and paper and lumber companies.
 The staff working for the Federal Government are almost entirely engaged in research; those employed by the provincial governments devote their attention mainly to the administration of provincial forest lands; while those in private industry, although they do some research, are concerned chiefly with forest management and protection.